 Presbyterian MediCare PPO Plan 1 is a Medicare Advantage PPO Plan (PPO stands for Preferred Provider Organization).
+Like all Medicare health plans, this Medicare PPO is approved by Medicare and run by a private company.
 This plan does not include Part D prescription drug coverage.